Kizaki

 Kizaki is the fastest way to go from schema to a working backend, frontend client, and deployable app.

-• it is slow because developers spend time composing services, SDKs, and configuration instead of building product logic
+• You spend weeks composing services, SDKs, and configuration instead of building features.

 The Kizaki Model

-Those layers stay aligned because the compiler sits in the middle.
-It reads your schema, validates your exposed server functions, generates TypeScript packages, and gives the runtime the information it needs to enforce the model you declared.
+The compiler keeps these layers aligned.
+It reads your schema, validates your exposed functions, generates TypeScript packages, and gives the runtime the information it needs to enforce the model you declared.

 What You Build With